epfl-ada/ada-2021-project-decls/README.md

 #### WBGAPI

-WBGAPI provides modern, pythonic access to the World Bank's data API, which differs from other packages for World Bank data in a few respects and in general tries to take full advantage of the World Bank's powerful API while mitigating the impact of some its ideosyncracies.
+WBGAPI provides modern, pythonic access to the World Bank's data API, which differs from other packages for World Bank data in a few respects and in general tries to take full advantage of the World Bank's powerful API while mitigating the impact of some of its ideosyncracies.
 We will extract the GDP information from this dataset in order to analyze the correlation between country GDP and LGBTQ topic attention.

 URL: https://deepnote.com/@carlos-mendez/PYTHON-Access-World-Bank-data-with-Python-fVexISvfTxO42ZUgyfinzA